theodormoroianu/Stuff/Puzzles/Prisoners.md

  * Is it possible to help them with a strategy such that an infinity of them guesses corectly?
  * By assuming the axiom of choice, is it possible to help them with a strategy such that only a finite number of prisoners have a wrong guess?

+## Problem 4

+There are N prisoners arranged in a line, with N + 2 colors on their hats.
+The colors are distinct.
+Prisoner 1 can see 2 ...
+N, prisoner 2 can see 3 ...
+N etc.

+Each prisoner, starting from the first one, says the color they beleive they have.
+They cannot repeat colors, but hear the answers of the other prisoners.
+How many can guess right?